mapbender/mapbender-documentation/en/functions/backend/FOM/users.rst

 User are implemented as FOM\\UserBundle\\Entity\\User and stored in the database.
 The entity has only some basic information about the user itself, more complex user data will have to be implemented by user profiles (yet to be done).

-The bundles provides all means to administrate users by admin as well as self-registration and password recovery.
+The bundle provides all means to administrate users by admin as well as self-registration and password recovery.

-The user with the id 1 is special, as this user is created during installation and will always be given full access.
+The user with the id 1 (root) is special, as this user is created during installation and will always be given full access.
 If all is lost, you can use this user to manage everything.
 And in the event that the credentials for this user are also lost, a console command (fom:user:resetroot) is available for resetting.

 .. note:: **Notice:** To use the features below, Symfony Switfmailer needs to be set up correctly.
 Please check your local Symfony verion and adjust the Symfony documentation accordingly before setting up Swiftmailer.
 An in-depth configuration can be found in the official Symfony docs: https://symfony.com/doc/current/mailer.html